Chipping

 that will go longer than your normal distance.

-believe that the fairway bunker shot is the toughest shot in golf.
+people believe that the fairway bunker shot is the toughest shot

 right adjustments, it’s not that difficult.
 Here is how:

-down your legs to ensure ball first contact.
-The extra club
+helps quiet down your legs to ensure ball first contact.

 ball first and then the turf on all the regular iron shots.